-Primary responsibility for the processing and decision-making concerning all applications other than professional affiliates rests with the section chair and secretary.
+Primary responsibility for the processing and decision-making concerning applications rests with the section chair and secretary.
 However, in the event that a section officer is unable to perform or complete their responsibilities in the processing of applications, the Membership Committee Chair will conduct the review for the section officer.
 (Membership Committee Procedure Manual, p.1., 2005)